 The workflow can be found in the Toolbox at:

-If you are connected to a CLC Server via your Workbench, you will be asked where you would like to run the analysis.
+If you are connected to a CLC Server via the CLC Workbench, you will be asked where you would like to run the analysis.
 We recommend that you run the analysis on a CLC Server when possible.

 In the next step, select the data to be analyzed.
 These can be sequence lists containing single-end reads selected from the Navigation Area, or by using the "Select files for import" option, where files containing single-end read data can be selected from disk.
 These will be imported as part of the workflow run.
 Importing Ion AmpliSeq reads should be done using the Ion Torrent importer.